-This relaxed spa town is supplied with abundant streams of hot mineral water that are piped to the surface to fill the pools and tubs of hotels and spa resorts.
+This relaxed spa town is supplied with abundant hot mineral water streams that are piped to the surface to fill the pools and tubs of hotels and spa resorts.
 Desert Hot Springs is a perfect destination for a day trip or weekend getaway.

-Travelers arrive from Canada, the Midwest, and the East, all escaping their harsh winter climates in the California Desert.
-During the winter months the temperature averages in the mid-60s, however, during the summer 100 plus days are not uncommon.
+Travelers arrive from Canada, the Midwest, and the East, escaping their harsh winter climates in the California Desert.
+During the winter months, the temperature averages in the mid-60s; however, 100 plus days are not uncommon during the summer.

 Many of the town’s reasonably priced spas and hotels are located along Hacienda Avenue.
 Most of them have their own thermal wells.
-Guests can purchase day passes at many of the resorts but to really relax and rejuvenate we recommend staying at least one night.
+Guests can purchase day passes at many resorts, but to really relax and rejuvenate, we recommend staying at least one night.